qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

 The following example extends the example studied above, and uses :func:`qutip.floquet.flimesolve` to introduce dissipation into the calculation.

 .. plot:: guide/scripts/floquet_ex4.py
    :width: 4.0in
    :include-source:

-FLiMESolve does have one additional input, relative to MESolve.
+Importantly, the default solution method used by FLiMESolve will change, depending on the physical parameters of the system and the user inputs.
+A system with no time dependence can be solved in the full secular approximation, whereas a system with complicated time-dependence will need a more relaxed secular approximation.
+To adress this, FLiMESolve does have one additional input, relative to MESolve.
 This property is called "time_sense," for time sensitivity, which allows for the secular approximation used in the Lindblad equation to be relaxed.
 This is in contrast to FMMESolve, which uses the most restrictive form of the secular approximation.
 The value of time sensitivity goes as

 .. math::
     time sensitivity = (\omega_{1}-\omega_{2})/(S_{1}\S_{2})